koendv/SerialWireOutput/README.md

 to decode a 2250000 baud SWO stream.
 The decoded SWO stream is sent to the serial port and displayed by PuTTY.

 ## SWOStream
-The SWOStream Arduino class allows you to write debugging messages to the PC where the debugger is running.
+The SWOStream Arduino class allows you to write tracing and logging to the PC where the debugger is running.
 Setup parameters are:

 **baudRate** Set baud rate.